EricLWang/self/Codex.md

 * Every stranger is a friend waiting to happen, until they prove otherwise [People are inherently good].
 * Accountability is strongest in pairs
 * Excercise is crucial for the mind and spirit.
+* Who your are, your character, is not the person you are in those "special" or "extraordinary" moments.
+Who you are is who you are in the most mundane parts of your life, when you're not even thinking.
 * One of the best things you can do is to give yourself advice as a 3rd party observer, as if speaking to a close friend.
 Then take it.
 * Take your time and work hard. **Don't take shortcuts**.
 * Success is working hard / learning fast / treating people right.